By Lisa Provost

 Treats are just as capable of making your cat vomit or have diarrhea, it really doesn’t take much at all.
 Healthy treats should consist of MEAT; that’s it.
 Pet food companies have come a long way in making great treats and there’s no reason to feed the ones with a million ingredients in them.
 Freeze dried treats are the best thing.
 They can also be used as food toppers, just crumble them up on the food to entice them to eat.
 You can even buy a food dehydrator and make your own.

 Read ingredients – on EVERYTHING, not just food labels.
 All kinds of pet products are laced with dangerous and unsafe chemicals, oils and ingredients.
 If you think because it’s on an FDA approved label it makes it safe, think again.
 The FDA lets companies put very disgusting ingredients in not only our products, but theirs as well.
 When reading ingredients on any product, such as supplements, avoid fillers and chemicals.
 You want the least toxic product (and again, natural doesn’t always mean safe).
 No sweeteners like sorbitol (that can cause major diarrhea in pets), no silicon dioxide, etc. When buying supplements, try to get something in powder form or in a veggie cap.
+Please refer to the toxic/dangerous page on both the foods and supplements pages.

 Smaller and more often – The old school thinking of feeding a pet twice daily is gone.
 That’s too long a space in between meals and cats are grazers.
 Feed three to four (even five or six if your kitty is sick) smaller meals throughout the day if possible.
 This is the best way to ensure that your cat doesn’t gorge itself in one sitting and then vomit partially digested food shortly to several hours afterwards.
 This gives your cat time to digest each small meal and hopefully not regurgitate it.
 Each time an IBD kitty vomits it irritates the GI tract and esophagus with acid reflux usually occurring as well.
 Vomit sometimes contains white foam or bile that’s backing up from liver and pancreas excretions.
 A person with a bleeding ulcer can tell you how much that hurts.
 So now you know why your kitty stops eating.
 Because when they get nauseous and vomit, it hurts.
 If you’re not home to do that, invest in a timed-feeder.